devplanet-dp/firebase-video-upload/README.md

   end
 ```

 Now run the command `fastlane screenshot` command in your Terminal.
 Once fastlane completes the process an HTML will open automatically with preview of screenshots.
-How cool is that right?.
+How cool is that?

 ![Preview screenshot](https://i.imgur.com/E4u1T1f.png)